interuss/monitoring/monitoring/uss_qualifier/scenarios/astm/utm/notifications_to_operator/conflict_notification_from_nonconforming_flight_external_uss.md

   </tr>
 </table>

-Because the scenario involves activation of intents, all activated intents must be active during the execution of the test scenario.
+Because the scenario involves activation of intents and a nonconforming intent, all activated and nonconforming intents must be active during the execution of the test scenario.
 Additionally, their end time must leave sufficient time for the execution of the test scenario.
 For the sake of simplicity, it is recommended to set the start and end times of all the intents to the same range.